awemorris/PlayfieldEngine/README.md

     - All from a single codebase.
     - On mobile platforms (iOS, Android), ahead-of-time (AOT) compilation is available as an alternative to JIT.
 - **Portable by Design**
-    - `PicoPico Script` runs on nearly any computer made after the year 2000.
+    - `PicoPicoScript` runs on nearly any computer made after the year 2000.
     - See the [Platform Guide](docs/porting.md)
 - **Console-Ready**
     - Build for platforms you don't physically own,